Lasso of Truth: Post-Crisis

-In the post-Crisis George Pérez rebooted the lasso by establishing that it was forged by the god Hephaestus from the Golden Girdle of Gaea once worn by Antiope, sister of Hippolyta.
+In post-Crisis, continuity, the Lasso was forged by the god Hephaestus from the Golden Girdle of Gaea once worn by Antiope, sister of Hippolyta.
 It is so strong that not even Hercules can break it.
 It is given to Diana after Hippolyta consults the Goddesses.
 Originally the lasso was given to Wonder Woman when she returned to Paradise Island.
 William Moulton Marston later retconned the origin story in Wonder Woman #1 (June 1942), in which it is shown that her mother gave it to her after Diana won a tournament on Paradise Island, before she left the island for the United States.

 Empowered by the fires of Hestia, the lasso forces anyone held by it to tell the absolute truth.
 Furthermore, simple physical contact with the lasso can be enough to have this effect such as when Barbara Ann Minerva attempted to swindle it from Diana, but was forced to confess her intentions when she held the lasso.
 It is also infinitely long, and can lengthen depending on its user's desire.
 The fires are said to even be able to cure insanity, as they did in the case of Ares, God of War, when he attempted to incite World War III.
 He renounced his plan when the lasso showed him that such a war would not only destroy all life on Earth as he wished, but also any potential worshippers he sought to gain from it.
 The lasso possesses incredible strength and is virtually unbreakable.
 One story even showed Wonder Woman using the lasso to contain the explosion of two atom bombs.
 Unable to stop the American bombs that would set off a Russian doomsday machine she wrapped the bombs in her lasso and let the bombs explode.
 It has easily held beings with tremendous superhuman strength such as Superman, Captain Marvel, who has the strength of Hercules and the Power of Zeus, and Power Girl, as well as gods such as Ares and Heracles.
-(In several Pre-Crisis stories, it was even capable of binding Wonder Woman herself on the occasions she was caught, sometimes by Gunther.)
+In several Pre-Crisis stories, it was even capable of binding Wonder Woman herself on the occasions she was caught, sometimes by Gunther.
 It is shown that Wonder Woman still has her powers even if bound by the lasso.